-The Board of Directors, and the HRCG Committee in particular, provide oversight and guidance on environmental matters in connection with Linamar's projects and operations and are regularly briefed by professionals whose focus is on environmental protection and stewardship.
+Board of Directors, and the HRCG Committee in particular, provide oversight and guidance on environmental matters in connection with Linamar's projects and operations and are regularly briefed by professionals whose focus is on environmental protection and stewardship.

 Significant environmental and process safety issues are reviewed by the HRCG Committee to ensure compliance with the Company's rigorous processes.
-The HRCG Committee assists the Board in identifying, evaluating and monitoring public policy trends and environmental issues that could impact the Company's business activities and performance.
+The HRCG Committee assists the Board in identifying, evaluating, and monitoring public policy trends and environmental issues that could impact the Company's business activities and performance.
 It also reviews and makes recommendations for Linamar's strategies related to corporate responsibility and reputation management.

 The Board of Directors and the HRCG Committee regularly receive reports of shareholder engagements related to sustainability and give them careful consideration in developing the direction they provide to management.
 In that regard, the Board has received consistent feedback from shareholders over the last several fiscal years that environmental and social disclosures, particularly those that provide an analytical basis for measuring progress, are now an essential tool for investors.
-Many of the world's largest investment banks and funds, including Blackrock, have made sustainability metrics a requirement for participation in their investment portfolios.
-With that in mind, and cognizant of the Company's responsibility to be a good global citizen, in fiscal 2019 the HRCG explored the adoption of one or more sustainability standards for future Linamar public disclosures.
-This process included learning more about the various sustainability standards that are gaining market acceptance, including the Task Force on Climate-related Financial Disclosures ("TCFD"), the Global Reporting Initiative ("GRI") and Sustainability Accounting Standards Board ("SASB") frameworks.
+Many of the world's largest investment banks and funds have made sustainability metrics a requirement for participation in their investment portfolios.

-The HRCG Committee recommended, and the Board accepted, that Linamar's management should move towards the adoption of the SASB standards for annual public disclosures pertaining to environmental management.
+After a thorough review of the various sustainability standards and frameworks that exist for corporate issuers to adopt, the HRCG Committee recommended, and the Board accepted, that Linamar's management should move towards the implementation of the SASB standards for annual public disclosures pertaining to environmental management.
 The HRCG Committee also noted that the SASB standards do not go far enough in disclosing certain social responsibility standards, such as the minimization of the usage of conflict minerals, and therefore requested that management make disclosures that, in certain instances, go further than what is required by SASB.
 Given the breadth of those disclosures and the limitations of this Circular, we ask that you review the "Sustainability" portion of the Linamar website www.linamar.com/sustainability for the specifics around this program and Linamar's efforts to improve the communities it works in while also reducing its environmental footprint.
-Linamar has reported to the SASB framework and does not currently track all metrics included in the Auto Parts Sector Standards, but we look forward to including more data in the future.
+In this section of the website. readers can also reference the Corporate Sustainability Report (CSR).
+The initial CSR was published for the 2020 fiscal year, 2022 will be the third edition to the annual publication.
+To date, Linamar has reported several of the SASB framework metrics but has not fully disclosed all outlined metrics that are included in the Auto Parts Sector Standards.
+Such quantitative measures require significant investment of resources, time, and IT systems to accurately collect, quantify, verify and disclose metrics for a company that is the global size and scale of Linamar.
+The year 2022 will be the first year for full CO2 Emissions reporting under the Sustainability initiative.
+In particular, the disclosure is consistent with the Task Force on Climate Financial Disclosures (TCFD) and Carbon Disclosure Project (CDP).
+Previously, this data was not available on a consistent global basis.
+As the sustainability journey continues, Linamar will look to increase the scope and detail of sustainability-linked data disclosures in response to increased stakeholder expectations.